 Design Problems That Afflict Owners, Architects And Developers

-Lack of awareness: It is often noticed that building materials are not selected on the bases of their constructability.
+Lack of awareness: It is often noticed that building materials are not selected on the basis of their constructability.

-Lack of data & research: The awareness of the impact of the material on the building performance and its efficiency is very important criteria.
-Since there is no proper research and database available, architects and developers are abandoned from making informed choices about the efficient building material.
+Lack of data & research: The awareness of the impact of the material on the building performance and its efficiency is a very important criterion.
+Since there is no proper research and database available, architects and developers are abandoned from making informed choices about efficient building materials.

-Lack of initiatives: Many times, less importance is given for the selection of material.
+Lack of initiatives: Many times, less importance is given to the selection of material.

-Trend driven market: Pursuit for global technologies for advancement many times leads to the direction of unsustainable development.
+Trend-driven market: The pursuit of global technologies for advancement often leads to the direction of unsustainable development.

 (As told by Ar.
 Vivek Bhole, Founder & Principal Architect, Neomodernarch)

 Common Faults In Erection Techniques & ITS Solutions

 Quality construction team & quality assurance/quality control: The best design will fail if not properly implemented.
 Experienced project managers, foremen, factory personnel, glaziers, ironworkers, crane operators and similar professionals are needed for a successful project, regardless of the type of curtain wall and installation method.
 Even with highly qualified contractors and sub-contractors, factory and field quality assurance and quality control are often not sufficiently planned or implemented.
 Experience shows that the factory and field foremen are some of the most critical members of the contractor’s workforce.